+A presumption of impartiality among all arbitrators, whether named by the parties or not, is adopted.
+This presumption may be rebutted, and an arbitrator may act as a non-neutral when the parties contract for non-neutral arbitrators or the arbitration rules otherwise provide for non-neutral arbitrators.
+Borst v.
+Allstate Insurance Co., 2006 WI 70, 291 Wis.
+2d 361, 717 N.W.2d 42, 04-2004.
 Sub.
 (1) (d) requires a court to vacate an arbitrator's award when the arbitrator exceeds his or her powers.
-Arbitration awards must be vacated when they conflict with governing law, as set forth in the constitution, a statute, or case law interpreting the constitution or a statute.
+Arbitration awards must be vacated when the y conflict with governing law, as set forth in the constitution, a statute, or case law interpreting the constitution or a statute.
 Racine County v.
-International Association of Machinists and Aerospace Workers, 2008 WI 70, 310 Wis.
-2d 508, 751 N.W.2d 312, 06-0964.
+International Ass'n of Machinists & Aerospace Workers, 2008 WI 70, 310 Wis, 2d 508, 751 N.W.2d 312, 06-0964.

-Courts will vacate an award when arbitrators exceeded their powers through perverse misconstruction, positive misconduct, a manifest disregard of the law, or when the award is illegal or in violation of strong public policy.
+Courts will vacate an award when arbitrators exceeded their powers through per-verse misconstruction, positive misconduct, a manifest disregard of the law, or when the award is illegal or in violation of strong public policy.
 When there is no contractual language that would allow for the arbitrator's construction, there is no reasonable foundation for the award.
 In such a case, the arbitrator perversely misconstrues the contract and exceeds the authority granted by the collective bargaining agreement.
-Baldwin-Woodville Area School Dist. v.
-West Central Education Association, 2009 WI 51, 317 Wis.
+Baldwin-Woodville Area School District v.
+West Central Education Ass'n, 2009 WI 51, 317 Wis.
 2d 691, 766 N.W.2d 591, 08-0519.
+See also Milwaukee Police Supervi-sors' Organization v.
+City of Milwaukee, 2012 WI App 59, 341 Wis.
+2d 361; 815 N.W.2d 391, 11-1174.